The First Wives Club: Production

 Principal photography took place over three months at the Kaufman Astoria Studios in Queens, New York City, between December 4, 1995, and March 19, 1996.
-Among the 60 sites showcased on screen are Christie's auction house in the Delmonico's Hotel grand ballroom on Park Avenue, the Bowery Bar, a suite at The Waldorf-Astoria Hotel in Midtown Manhattan, Café des Artistes on One West 67th Street, the King Cole Bar at the St. Regis Hotel, Frank E. Campbell's funeral home, and Barneys.
+Among the 60 sites showcased on screen are Christie's auction house in the Delmonico's Hotel grand ballroom on Park Avenue, The Pierre at East 61st Street, the Bowery Bar, a suite at The Waldorf-Astoria Hotel in Midtown Manhattan, Café des Artistes on One West 67th Street, the King Cole Bar at the St. Regis Hotel, Frank E. Campbell's funeral home, and Barneys.
 Other familiar sites include the Chrysler Building, the NoHo neighborhood, both 5th and 7th Avenues, Riverside Drive, and Central Park.
+The last scene in the club was filmed at the Robbins & Appleton Building on 4 Bond Street.

 Production designer Peter Larkin took much inspiration from Hollywood's romantic comedies of the 1930s, incorporating a post-Great Depression view on style and luxury, widely popularized through these films.
 "Those sets looked better than real New York penthouses and nightclubs ever could," he said upon creation.
-"In this film I wanted settings that had that kind of striking nature."
+"In this film, I wanted settings that had that kind of striking nature."
+The film's final scene, a musical number featuring Midler, Hawn, and Keaton performing Lesley Gore's 1963 hit single "You Don't Own Me" was conceived during production due to the absence of a concluding sequence.
+Rudin suggested the idea of a musical number, and Wilson proposed using the song, which they successfully acquired.
+The scene was filmed in a single take during the early morning hours.
+Choreographed by Patricia Birch, with Jonathan Cerullo serving as her assistant choreographer, the take used in the film was the final one.

-Wilson has stated the making of the film was a difficult experience for him.
+In a 2009 interview with The A.V.
+Club, Bronson Pinchot accused Wilson of abusing him but also claimed that it was due to Midler who was difficult to work with for the director.
+Wilson later stated, in a 2015 interview, that Midler indeed questioned how a "southern heterosexual with five children" was capable of directing a film about divorced women in New York high society.
+He also admitted that the making of the film was a difficult experience for him, citing the long working days and challenging filming conditions in New York City, which arose in part as a result of budget constraints and negative experiences working with the producer Rudin.
+Rudin was later accused, by numerous employees speaking to The Hollywood Reporter, of demonstrating a long-standing pattern of abusive behavior towards his employees, including physical abuse.

 Music

 Soundtrack

-An official soundtrack album titled Music from the Motion Picture The First Wives Club...
+An official soundtrack album titled The First Wives Club: Music from the Motion Picture...
 And Then Some was released on September 17, 1996, through Work, shortly before the film's premiere.
 The compilation peaked at number 90 on the US Billboard 200 chart.